Brazilians and foreigners continue to invest in luxury real estate in Rio; PHOTOS | Rio de Janeiro

 “Although the first half of 2022 is experiencing a slowdown compared to the same period last year, we realize that the demand for the most upscale neighborhoods of the Marvelous City remains high”, says the sales director of Latin Exclusive in Brazil.

-Precisely in the period of the pandemic, when many Brazilians lost income, the Brazilian real estate market grew.
+Precisely during the pandemic period, when many Brazilians lost income, the Brazilian real estate market grew.
 According to Frederic, the war in Ukraine caused a pause in the arrival of Europeans to Rio, but the pace is already returning to normal.

 By investing such high amounts, the The luxury real estate public is increasingly demanding.
 Views of the sea or tourist attractions, open space, automation of home functions, privacy, exclusivity and many rooms are some of the requirements.